AaronCWacker/MachineLearning/README.md

 AR/VR | location-based AR, training data, 3D geometry, model efficiency, and interactive systems AI and AR | Intelligent Augmented Reality
-Computer Vision | vision, machine learning, graphics, and robotics

-Perform scientifically rigorous research into novel algorithms, leading to fun and useful inventions.
+Computer Vision | vision, machine learning, graphics, and robotics Patents and Invention | Perform scientifically rigorous research into novel algorithms, leading to fun and useful inventions.
-Publish and patent discoveries, and teach others, internally/externally, what you have learned.
+Patents and Invention | Publish and patent discoveries, and teach others, internally/externally, what you have learned.
-Pick important problems and technologies, and stay current with the international community, by reading papers, code, and blogs, and by attending conferences
+Patents and Invention | Pick important problems and technologies, and stay current with the international community, by reading papers, code, and blogs, and by attending conferences
-Solve emerging problems that relate to location-based AR, training data, 3D geometry, model efficiency, and interactive systems
+AR | Solve emerging problems that relate to location-based AR, training data, 3D geometry, model efficiency, and interactive systems
-Build proof of concept prototypes, initially for internal use, where some will need to scale to millions of users Deliver the next generation of intelligent Augmented Reality Papers accepted to any of: CVPR, ICCV, ECCV, BMVC, NeurIPS, ICLR, ICML, SIGGRAPH, Europgraphics, ICRA, IROS, or ISMAR Designed novel computational models / CNN architectures to tackle vision-related problems Experience collecting or organizing data to validate your research Implement efficient code to validate your research
+AR | Deliver the next generation of intelligent Augmented Reality POC and Prototype | Build proof of concept prototypes, initially for internal use, where some will need to scale to millions of users
+White Papers | Papers accepted to any of: CVPR, ICCV, ECCV, BMVC, NeurIPS, ICLR, ICML, SIGGRAPH, Europgraphics, ICRA, IROS, or ISMAR
-ML or 3D graphics applications for mobile devices Strong experience with Unity3D, Blender

-Collaborate with ML, data scientists, and Legal to design and implement compliant, secure, and robust feature stores Data storage technologies such as Hadoop, Cassandra, Druid, and their trade-offs Expert in Java, Python, C# and SQL
+ML | Designed novel computational models / CNN architectures to tackle vision-related problems White Papers | Experience collecting or organizing data to validate your research White Papers | Implement efficient code to validate your research ML | ML or 3D graphics applications for mobile devices AR, 3D, and Mobile | Strong experience with Unity3D, Blender ML | Collaborate with ML, data scientists, and Legal to design and implement compliant, secure, and robust feature stores Big Data and Graph Data | Data storage technologies such as Hadoop, Cassandra, Druid, and their trade-offs Expert in Java, Python, C# and SQL
 Large advertising networks, e.g. Google, Facebook, Twitter, Apple Google data stack (e.g. Spanner, BigQuery, BigTable)